-According to the ATA, the trucking industry needs nearly 174,000 new drivers by 2026 to meet current demands.
-Whether it’s a shortage of newcomers to the industry or the talent needed for specific jobs, it’s clear that finding more drivers is imperative.
+According to the American Trucking Association, the trucking industry needs nearly 174,000 new drivers by 2026 to meet current demands.
+Whether it’s a shortage of newcomers to the industry or the talent lacking for specific jobs, finding more drivers is imperative.
 While they aren’t everyone’s mental image of a trucker, women represent a significant force in commercial driving.
 They may only represent around 7% of drivers today, but organizations like Women in Trucking are working to change that!

 In an age when gender equality remains at the forefront of social consciousness, now is the time for female drivers to really make their move.
 As Ellen Voie, President and CEO of Women in Trucking recently told ABC 2 News in Wisconsin,